trostnik/obs_notes/Life/Programming/Kotlin/Coroutines.md

 of hirarchy of jobs(If child Job gets cancelled or throw exception, parent job gets cancelled, if SupervisorJob is not used) coroutineScope{} is a suspend function that takes block of code and runs it in inherited Coroutine Scope, but overrides Job.
 It is used to create function that launched multiple suspend functions in parallel.
-To cancel coroutine we need to check inside it that it still is active, because if we don't check it just won't be cancelled.
+To cancel coroutine we need to check inside it that it still is active, because if we don't check and there is some computation happening inside it just won't be cancelled.
 Cancellable suspend functions(standard kotlin library functions) are cancellable and if we call them inside cancelled coroutine they throw CancellationException which can be handled.
 But inside finally block we cannot use any suspend functions(because coroutine is already cancelled).
 To overcome this we can use NonCancellable context.
 By default coroutines are sequential which means that they will execute one after another and if we use them as usual functions that return results they will execute one after another, not in parallel.
 To execute suspend functions that return something in parallel we need to use async{} .await().
-Async creates a coroutine, but unlike the usual one it returns Deffered<T> instead of Job.
+Async creates a coroutine, but unlike the usual one it returns Deffered instead of Job.
 This Deffered contains some result which then can be received using await().
 Hence we can run multiple functions simultaneously and receive their results all at once.
 The time is defined by the longest running operation.
 We can use async(start = CoroutineStart.LAZY) to delay the execution of the function.